estefan3112/MAME-Realistic-Bezel-Artwork/mame/README.md

 (3) The MAME NEOGEO Artwork is a specialty: It is attached to every Neogeo Game on top of its own screens.
 This is damn cool, because you can always revert to a cool generic NEOGEO Cabinet with every single NEOGEO game.
 Also here, I added two cabinets, one with a Scrach Screen and one with a Clear Screen.

 A note as regards Screen Size in these Layout files:
-As explained to me by John in a post, all traditional Cabinet monitors are 4:3 aspect ratio.
-Even if the game provides for a different internal screen resolution, they were displayed in 4:3.
+As explained by John in a post, all traditional Cabinet monitors are 4:3 aspect ratio.
+Even if the game provides for a different internal screen resolution according to the tech specs, they were displayed in 4:3.
 Although this results in distortion in some games, only this seems to provide the view of the original.
+Some of the bezels do not respect 4:3, and there I need to compromise.

 HOW To USE: